-Each letter and common punctuation key is represented at a fixed location in our visualization corresponding to the physical English QWERTY keyboard layout (Figure 1(a)).
-When a key combination has been pressed we connect two key locations with a semitransparent stroke in analogy to the strokes created with a brush or pen.
+Each letter and common punctuation key is represented at a fixed location in our visualization representing the physical English QW-ERTY keyboard layout (Fig. 1(a)).
+When a key combination has been pressed we connect two key locations with a semi-transparent stroke in analogy to the strokes created with a brush or pen.
 Similarly to a hand-written message where the features of the writing can tell us how the pen has been moved, we show how and where the hands and fingers have been moved on the keyboard.
-Figure 1(a) shows a visualization of strokes and key locations where each key on the keyboard has been pressed continuously from left to right for the three rows of letters on the keyboard (not including number keys).
-The strokes connecting each key combination can also reveal the movement of hands and fingers.
-In Figure 1(b), the top row of strokes was typed quickly resulting in narrow strokes.
+Fig. 1(a) shows a visualization of strokes and key locations where each key on the keyboard has been pressed continuously from left to right for the three rows of letters on the keyboard (not including number keys).
+The strokes connecting each key combination can also reveal the movement of hand and fingers.
+In Fig. 1(b) the top row of strokes was typed quickly resulting in narrow strokes.
 Compare this to the second row where keys have been pressed very slowly resulting in much wider strokes depending on the amount of time between key releases.
 Strokes are wider close to the first key in a combination indicating the temporal sequence of key presses.
 The top row, in this image, has been pressed from left to right, whereas the lower connects keys from right to left showing the movement of the fingers.
 For many people writing style can also be distinguished by how many times letters have been erased, retyped, or replaced.
 We show the use of backspacing between key combinations by a curved white line connecting the two keys while erasing the previously created stroke.
-In Figure 2 the curved line is drawn to imitate a crossing out motion in hand-written text where mistakes are not completely erased even when an eraser or white-out are used.
+Note the many curved lines in Fig. 2 where an artistic placement of keystrokes has been attempted.
+The curved line is drawn to imitate a crossing out motion in hand-written text where mistakes are not completely erased even when an eraser or white-out are used.